EBRZ124/Durak---Card-Game/README.md

 Added emoticons for cards so that the playes know which type of card they have, not just what the card is.

+Added: cardGUI.py => The GUI of the potential game that shows both the players and opponents decks (totally fair I know)

 --- 05.10.2025. ---

 A very primitive algorithm where both a player and an opponent recieve a full set of cards and those cards are removed from the big deck.